“Spacious, light-filled apartments for 2-8 in central Madrid - perfect for couples, families and friends who want to experience the city like locals”

 We also had a look around Santa Ana I (on the same floor but facing the square).
 Its highlight is the lovely open-plan living area, which has a bold zigzag rug and 4 sets of French windows.
 Both bedrooms are light and airy - one a double with a fun blue and yellow scheme, the other a twin with turquoise Moroccan wallpaper and a balcony.

 Over on a predominantly residential street near Gran Vía, Valverde I is the quietest of the 2-bedroom apartments.
 On entering you’re greeted by a striking sculptural chandelier in the large kitchen; there's also a spacious living area complete with a piano.
 Through the kitchen is the master bedroom, which has a spoiling bathroom with a tub and separate shower.
-Up a flight of stairs in the loft is the second bedroom, with twin beds and access to a small shower room.
+Up a flight of stairs in the loft is the compact second bedroom, with twin beds (arranged end-to-end, so best for kids or friends) and access to a small shower room.
 If you want this location but a smaller space, we suggest one of Gran Vía's four 1-bedroom apartments (although we’re yet to personally view them).

 Since our visit, we have also added 2 luxe apartments in the Salamanca area to our list of recommended options.
 Great for larger groups and families, Nunez de Balboa VII sleeps 6 while Claudio Coello VII sleeps 6-8.

 Spain Select offers additional 1- and 2-bedroom apartments across the city.
 We didn’t get to see any in person, but they will provide full details of what's available when you enquire.